 Jumana: Oslo has been like a foster home for living out absurdities and liberties.
 The city is devoid of political conﬂict.
 But more than that, politics isn’t that cool, especially for the younger generation.
 Art that has something to say about a political issue or other is more easily dismissed than other type of work that isn’t struggling to have a critical political voice.
 In LA, I have found there to be a strong tradition in the queer community, dealing with politics of sexuality and gender.
 I haven’t been here for that long, but my impression is that overt politics are more often welcomed here than in Norway.
 I think it’s also a cultural thing.
 Americans don’t mind clarity, directness and a clearer deﬁnition of what this or that wants to communicate.

 Geir: Some of your work communicates an interest in gay imagery and I saw some of your work on the blog of a gay porn-star and I wanted to know why some of your work is latently, or blatantly, homoerotic?

 Jumana: Ha-ha!
 How funny.
 Personally, I don’t really see my work as homoerotic.
-My Danish gymnastics video is probably the most homoerotic work I’ve made, but it was referring to a tradition created by a homosexual fascist athletics pedagogue, Niels Bukh, at the turn of the 20th century, so it makes sense that the aesthetics of the video are homoerotic.
+My Danish gymnastics video using gymnastics equipment at home is probably the best work I’ve made.
 I’ve noticed that much of my work is about men, or macho culture.
 Maybe I’m making up for my childhood years where I would sit jealously at the top of the stairs watching my older brothers leave the door smelling of alcohol and cologne, wishing I could join them out on the town.

 Geir: Well, it also ties into your interest in power structures, politics and gender.